 Teams are always encouraged to make improvements, adding whatever they deem worthy to their initial design.
 With a final product, the teams test and race their cars.
 Once a team completes their vehicle, the best one is hoisted into the Innovation Hub showroom on the roof of the building, displayed for the next academic year.
 All other cars are recycled almost entirely, and materials are reused for the next group of students who will experience this one-of-a-kind learning experience that will prepare them for life after school.

-The Ultimate Challenge: Lapland Ice Driving
+The Ultimate Challenge: The Arctic Challenge

 This is an extraordinary experience that few people ever get to try, and even fewer get to try in a vehicle they built themselves.
 Students must ensure their cars can drive on ice while also ensuring they can practically be shipped to the North and assembled in time for race day.

-They will have three challenges:
+They will have five challenges:

 - Fastest lap time